• Skip to primary navigation

 Quinoa Flour on concrete table.

-Another rich in proteins, gluten-free substitute for potato starch.
+Another rich-in-protein, gluten-free substitute for potato starch.
 Keep in mind that quinoa flour has a distinctly bitter flavor.

 Oat Flour